 Galle Fort is Sri Lanka’s sweetheart.
 I don’t know a person who wouldn’t like it.
 European vibe, narrow streets, cobblestone roads, a multitude of boutiques, art-galleries, and souvenir shops — what’s not to like!
 Above all, I love Galle Fort because it is, possibly, the only other place in Sri Lanka (apart from Colombo) where one has a choice of restaurants with creative menus and original ambience.

 Galle, being a short one and a half hours drive from Colombo (now that there’s a highway), has become a perfect day-trip destination for me and my friends.
-We’d leave the city after breakfast, have an obligatory cup of coffee at the rest-stop mid-way to Galle, arrive at the Fort just in time for lunch, walk around aimlessly without actually buying anything — what are these prices? — then finish the day at Unawatuna beach with a glass of beer at Unawatuna beach or riding the swing at Dalawella beach.
+We’d leave the city after breakfast, have an obligatory cup of coffee at the rest-stop mid-way to Galle, arrive at the Fort just in time for lunch, walk around aimlessly without actually buying anything — what are these prices? — then finish the day with a glass of beer at Unawatuna beach or riding the swing at Dalawella beach.

 I’ve been to Galle Fort so many times, I lost count.
 I had a pre-wedding photoshoot under burning sun in its tiny narrow streets.
 I brought every one of my friends and family members whoever visited Sri Lanka here.
 I got acquainted with every single cat of whom there are many in the Fort.

 What do you do in Galle Fort?
 I don’t see the point of writing a guide because the space is tiny.
 Just walk and let your feet decide what to do next.
 Galle Fort is not about doing and seeing as much as you can, it’s about chilling.
 Plan to spend about half a day here.
 It’s best to come either very early in the morning or in the afternoon when it’s not too sunny.